Always one of the top ten world attractions, we are about to tell you about the Queen party of What to do in Venice : the “Carnevale di Venezia“.

 As a rule, this is a themed evening, and to participate you will have to follow the dress code as announced at the time of booking.
 The program includes various artistic performances, cocktails, dinner and finally an “after dinner party” with music.

-These events are highly popular and often sell out months before the event.
+These parties are highly popular and often sell out months before the event.

-Get ready for the complete program of the 2023 edition of the Venice Carnival private parties!
+Get ready for the complete program of the 2024 edition of the Venice Carnival masquerade balls>!

 Venice Carnival costumes